Captain Underpants and the Big, Bad Battle of the Bionic Booger Boy: Part 2: The Revenge of the Ridiculous Robo-Boogers

-However, the boys end up in the Cretaceous period and get a Quetzalcoatlus, who they name "Crackers".
+However, the boys end up in the Cretaceous period and get a Quetzalcoatlus, whom they name "Crackers".
 The two go to when Singerbrains is driving to the police station.
-George convinces her she is dreaming because of "the dinosaur's presence", etc. Harold sends Crackers back, then they erase her memory, get the Combine-O-Tron and travel to the present.
+George convinces her she is dreaming because of "the dinosaur's presence", etc. Harold sends Crackers back, then they erase her memory, get the Combine-O-Tron, and travel to the present.
 Meanwhile, Captain Underpants is helping two old ladies cross the street.
 He successfully rescues a cat from a tree at the same time, but accidentally leaves the ladies up there.
-Then he costs the Purple Dragon Sing-A-Long friends their big game when he mistakes their football for a UFO.
-They, and other victims of him (including Anthrope), form an angry mob.
+Then he costs the Purple Dragon Sing-A-Long friends their big game by mistaking their football for a UFO.
+They, and other victims of his (including Anthrope), form an angry mob.
 Melvin finds Captain Underpants and switches them back.

-In space, the boogers land on a spaceship, hanging on as it returns to Earth, before they start destroying the space center.
-Captain Underpants goes off to help, but discovers that his powers were taken by Melvin, who refuses to help unless George and Harold change the comic.
-Captain Underpants and the boys are cornered at a local store and starts throwing random items stacked outside.
+In space, the boogers land on a spaceship, hang on as it returns to Earth, and then start destroying the space center.
+Captain Underpants goes off to help but discovers that Melvin has taken his powers, who refuses to help unless George and Harold change the comic.
+Captain Underpants and the boys are cornered at a local store and start throwing random items stacked outside.
 By chance, Carl is killed upon swallowing an orange.
 The other boogers become cautious, but Captain Underpants makes a deliberately annoying "Underpants Dance", making them climb up his chosen building, right into a well-placed orange-juice Squishy.

 Soon, Melvin, under the name Big Melvin, lies to the Eyewitness News crew (including spanking Captain Underpants) while George and Harold sneak back to school, returning with the machines.
-Captain Underpants gets his powers back, then the crew and audience's memories are erased.
-The angry mob find Melvin (who no longer has superpowers) and chase him in retribution.
-When the boys return to their clubhouse, George finds out that Harold didn't really send Crackers back and had left her with Sulu.
+Captain Underpants gets his powers back, and then the crew's and the audience's memories are erased.
+The angry mob finds Melvin (who no longer has superpowers) and chases him in retribution.
+When the boys return to their clubhouse, George learns that Harold didn't actually send Crackers back and had left her with Sulu.
 However, George decides that she can stay in the present for just one night, but she'll have to return the next day.
-But the next day, when George, Harold and Sulu are ready to take Crackers back where she belongs, the Purple Potty time machine malfunctions.
+But the next day, when George, Harold, and Sulu are ready to take Crackers back where she belongs, the Purple Potty time machine malfunctions.